 PRSI is calculated on the employee's reckonable pay.
-Reckonable pay is the gross money pay plus notional pay (or benefit in kind) if applicable, reduced by superannuation and permanent health insurance contributions made by an employee, deducted under a net pay arrangement by the employer, which are allowable for income tax purposes.
+Reckonable pay is the gross money pay plus notional pay (or benefit in kind) if applicable.
+For 2011 reckonable pay is not reduced by superannuation and permanent health insurance contributions made by an employee, deducted under a net pay arrangement by the employer, which are allowable for income tax purposes.
+Reckonable pay for the purposes of employer contributions is calculated as gross money pay plus notional pay (or benefit in kind) if applicable - reduced by half of any superannuation and permanent health insurance contributions made by an employee, deducted under a net pay arrangement by the employer, which are allowable for income tax purposes.
+In the case of civil and public servants, reckonable pay includes 'pension levy'.
+However, 'pension levy' deductions are not included in reckonable pay for the purposes of calculating employer contributions.